Saturday, November 1, 2014

 Getting Ready for our New Baby

 We're glad to be back home from the hospital.
-It was around 6pm (October 30) when I started to feel contractions.
-I have been working so hard the past few weeks getting things ready before delivering our baby.
-To tell you I still have a lot of work undone till these contractions happen.
-At first I really am not sure if these contractions will pursue.
-Upon monitoring every contractions were of 25-minute interval.
-I consulted my doctor and advised us to go to the hospital.
-At the back of my mind I am not yet ready to give birth thinking of some works that I should have finished.
-Pakner4lyf had a lot of schedules the next day that caused him to cancel all of his appointments because he needed to bring me in the hospital.
-It took us a long time before we went to the hospital.
-Husband needed to go to the supermarket first and from there he had unexpected incidences that caused him longer delays.
-Me, while waiting continued to monitor every contractions I am having.
+It was around 6pm on October 30 when I started feeling contractions.
+I have worked hard over the past few weeks to get things ready before delivering our baby.
+I must say, I still have a lot of work left undone until these contractions began.
+At first, I really wasn't sure if these contractions would continue.
+Upon monitoring, each contraction was at a 25-minute interval.
+I consulted my doctor, who advised us to go to the hospital.
+In the back of my mind, I felt unprepared to give birth, worrying about the tasks I should have completed.
+Pakner4lyf had many scheduled appointments the next day and had to cancel them all because he needed to take me to the hospital.
+It took us a long time to leave for the hospital.
+My husband needed to stop by the supermarket first, and from there, unexpected incidents caused further delays.
+Meanwhile, I continued to monitor each contraction I was experiencing.

-Husband finally came, they immediately pull out the groceries he bought for our bakeshop then loaded my things I needed to bring in the hospital and off we go.
-We are favored not to encounter heavy traffic on the road.
-When we came I was about 2 - 3 cm and I am having contractions at a 10- minute interval.
+My husband finally arrived, and he immediately pulled out the groceries he bought for our bakeshop.
+Then he loaded the things I needed to bring to the hospital, and off we went.
+We were fortunate not to encounter heavy traffic on the road.
+When we arrived, I was about 2 - 3 cm dilated and was having contractions at 10-minute intervals.

-Our hospital experience seemed more like a vacation / date with my husband.
-This is one thing I am appreciative of what happened.
-Since the time he drive for me, then waited at the emergency room and more hours spent in our hospital room was very precious for me.
-I did enjoy the bonding moment I had with him.
+Our hospital experience felt more like a vacation or date with my husband.
+This is one thing I appreciate about what happened.
+Since the time he drove for me and then waited in the emergency room, the hours spent in our hospital room were very precious to me.
+I truly enjoyed the bonding moment we shared.

-It also felt a little bit funny.
-Husband and I were disscusing how to explain our children why their baby brother is not yet out.
-For sure they'll ask about it.
+It also felt a bit funny.
+My husband and I were discussing how to explain to our children why their baby brother is not yet out.
+For sure, they'll ask about it.

-Now I had to rest because of the labor I spent at the hospital was no joke.
-I am trying to regain my strength because of that sleepless night.
-So when the true labor comes I am ready.
-It's really hard to tell when our baby arrives.
-I know it's only God and the baby knows when is the exact due.
+Now I had to rest because the labor I spent at the hospital was no joke.
+I am trying to regain my strength after that sleepless night.
+So when the true labor comes, I will be ready.
+It's really hard to tell when our baby will arrive.
+I know only God and the baby know when the exact due date is.

-To our baby - you really are making your birthday a lot more remarkable and surprising.
+To our baby, you are truly making your birthday more remarkable and surprising.
 Everyone is excited to see you.

 No comments: